heartiecodes/PostgreSql-w-Tableau-Projects/Project1/README.md

 * **The Python Premium:** Python is the most critical technical requirement, appearing in 73.07% of all job postings, followed by SQL (52.98%).
 * **High Paying Industries:** The Research & Development ($136k) and Aerospace & Defense ($132k) sectors offer the highest average compensation.
-* *Geographic Hubs:** California and New York lead in the total number of jobs, whereas Washington DC ($139k) is the top-paying location by average salary.
+* *Geographic Hubs:** California and New York earn the most jobs in total, but Washington DC will pay the highest on average salary of $139k.
-* *The Culture Paradox:** Analysis confirms zero correlation between company ratings and salary, meaning high-paying roles are available across both top-rated and average-rated companies.
+* *The Culture Paradox:** The results of the analysis indicate that there is zero correlation between the rating of a company and the salary, i.e., the positions with high salary are offered in both highly rated and average-rated company.

 **Note on Data Discrepancy:** There is a slight numerical difference between the results of the raw SQL queries and the Tableau dashboard.
 This is due to the filtering of -1 values (placeholders for missing data) during the Tableau visualization phase to ensure that null values did not skew the final averages and insights.